Vote Types

 Apache-style Single motion voting (Yes/No/Abstain with binding votes)

 This is a simple tally vote.
-Voters can vote either Yes or No on an issue, or they can abstain, however certain people (committee members, for instance) may cast binding votes whereas others may only cast non-binding votes.
+Voters can vote either Yes or No on an issue, or they can abstain; however, certain people (committee members, for instance) may cast binding votes whereas others may only cast non-binding votes.
 Votes are tallied, and the result is presented.
-It is up to the election committee to interpret the result.
+It is up to the election committee to interpret the result (for example, are there sufficient 'binding' votes to match any requirement that has been set, regardless of the total number of 'yes' and 'no' votes?).

 First Past the Post (presidential election style)

 FPP is a voting system with multiple candidates.
-The candidate with the most votes will win, regardless of whether they received more than half the votes or not.
+The candidate with the most votes wins, regardless of whether they received more than half the votes.

 Single Transferable Vote

 The single transferable vote (STV) system is designed to achieve proportional representation through ranked voting in multi-seat elections.
 It does so by allowing every voter one vote, that is transferable to other candidates based on necessity of votes and the preference of the voter.
-Thus, if a candidate in an election is voted in (or in case of a tie), excess votes are allocated to candidates according to the preference of the voter.
-STV is designed to minimize the 'wasted votes' in an election by reallocating votes (and thus the wishes of the voters) proportionally to their previous priority.
+Thus, if a candidate in an election is voted in (or in case of a tie), excess votes for that candidate are allocated to other candidates according to the preference of the voter.
+STV is designed to minimize 'wasted votes' in an election by reallocating votes (and thus the wishes of the voters) proportionally to the priority they stated.

-For calculating result, we use Meek's Method with a quota derived from the Droop Quota but with implementation changes such as those proposed by New Zealand.
+For calculating results, we use Meek's Method with a quota derived from the Droop Quota, but with implementation changes such as those proposed by New Zealand.
 See this paper for details.

 D'Hondt (Jefferson) Voting